 Internal controls assure the reliability of financial reporting processes and help with the creation of reliable financial reports and disclosures.
 They help the company operate ethically and in full compliance with various laws and regulations.

-A solid internal control system drives consistency, which consequently boosts operational efficiency and allows management to monitor the firm’s performance systematically and confirm that it achieves its goals and objectives.
+A solid internal control system drives consistency, which in turn boosts operational efficiency and allows management to monitor the firm’s performance and confirm that the business is achieving its goals and objectives.

 5 Important Internal Accounting Controls